-Political Parties and Elections Act
+Political Parties and Elections Bill

 A Bill introduced by Jack Straw, justice secretary, to make provision in connection with the Electoral Commission; and to make provision about political donations and expenditure and about elections.